 - Muffins – If you buy those giant muffins, you can quarter and freeze them for an easy snack.
 You can also freeze homemade muffins!
 Wrap each one individually in plastic wrap, then store in a freezer bag.

-- English muffins – Make your own breakfast sandwiches with these babies.
+- English Muffins – Make your own breakfast sandwiches with these babies.
 You can even prep them and place them in the freezer to store for quick grab-and-go breakfasts.

 ALL THE SWEETS

 - Cookies – After baking, allow them to cool completely.
 Flash freeze in a single layer, then store in a freezer baggie.
 Try out this delicious recipe the next time you have a hankering!

-- Cupcakes – You basically do the same steps as the cake.
+- Cupcakes – You basically follow the same steps as the cake.
 But instead of wrapping them in foil, throw them in a freezer baggie once they're individually wrapped.
 This is a great idea if you need to prep for a party a few weeks in advance!

-- Cookie dough – You can either make your own cookie dough to freeze, or stock up when they're on sale at the store.
+- Cookie Dough – You can either make your own cookie dough to freeze or stock up when they're on sale at the store.

-Pro Tip: When it comes to freezing cookie dough, you can freeze in individual scoops so that you can bake as many as you want when a cookie craving strikes.
+Pro Tip: When it comes to freezing cookie dough, you can freeze in individual scoops so you can bake as many as you want when a cookie craving strikes.
 You can also freeze your dough in a tube shape and create your own “slice and bake” cookies.

 WHAT ELSE CAN YOU FREEZE?

-- Yeast – This helps it to last longer!
+- Yeast – This helps it to last longer.

-- Nuts – Chopped or whole
+- Nuts – Chopped or whole.

 Now that you know how to freeze your foods, make sure that you check out these other posts!